xorxornop/ObscurCore/README.md

 All data is authenticated with a MAC in the **Encrypt-then-MAC (EtM)** scheme, which provides strong verification and minimum information leakage.
 Upon detection of any alteration, all operations are aborted.

-In the code example above/before, the packager performs the following actions automatically...
+In the code example above/before, the packager performs the following actions automatically:

-*	Creates the symmetric-encryption package, the manifest being configured to use XSalsa20 encryption, Keccak-256 (SHA-3-256) key confirmation, Keccak-512 (SHA-3-512) authentication, and Scrypt key derivation
++	Creates the symmetric-encryption package, the manifest being configured to use XSalsa20 encryption, Keccak-256 (SHA-3-256) key confirmation, Keccak-512 (SHA-3-512) authentication, and Scrypt key derivation
-* 	The package is set up with frameshifting payload layout (default) and a Salsa20-based CSPRNG
++ 	The package is set up with frameshifting payload layout (default) and a Salsa20-based CSPRNG
-*	Adds a file to a package with HC-128 encryption (random key & IV, default) and Poly1305-AES EtM authentication (random key and nonce, default).
++	Adds a file to a package with HC-128 encryption (random key & IV, default) and Poly1305-AES EtM authentication (random key and nonce, default).
 Key confirmation and derivation is not used due to the keys being random and stored in the manifest, in this instance.
 If keys are to be supplied by recipient, then the defaults are Keccak-256 key confirmation and scrypt key derivation.
-*	Derives a package/manifest key (from the supplied one) with Scrypt KDF
++	Derives a package/manifest key (from the supplied one) with Scrypt KDF
-*	Writes it out to the output stream
++	Writes it out to the output stream

 All schemes offer key confirmation capability with a choice between MAC or KDF method.